Meeco/hedera-did-identity-network/README.md

 - `MONGODB_DOCKER_PORT` - MongoDB docker port, its 27017 by default.
 - `MONGODB_USER` - MongoDB username, its root by default.
 - `MONGODB_PASSWORD` - MongoDB user password, its 123456 by default.
+- `FILE_KEY` - Private key to manage file on a Hedera network.
+- `ISSUER_KEY` - Private key manage by appnet (as issuer) to sign verifiable credential that encapsulates the VC status list.
+- `ISSUER_DID` - DID manage by appnet (as issuer) for expressing the issuer of a verifiable credential that encapsulates the VC status list.

 ## Usage